sofa-framework/doc/programming-with-sofa/api-overview/the-objectfactory.md

 The ObjectFactory
 -----------------

-The ObjectFactory is mostly a register which gives a correspondancy between a component name and a function pointer to a method able to construct that object.
-It is located in the sofacore library.
+The ObjectFactory is mostly a register which gives a correspondence between a component name and a function pointer to a method able to construct that object.
+It is located in the Sofa.Core library.

 Registering a component
 -----------------------